 What You Need

-2 tablespoons soy sauce (or 1 tablespoon tamari, if gluten-free)
+soy sauce (or 1 tablespoon tamari, if gluten-free or coconut aminos)

-1/2 cup sliced green onions (from about 6 green onions), divided
+thinly sliced scallions (from about 6 scallions), divided

 Measuring spoons and cups

-- Mix together the sauce: Combine 3 tablespoons of the hoisin sauce, soy sauce, rice wine vinegar, and sesame oil in a small bowl.
-Whisk to combine with a fork and keep near the stove.
-If you'd like a more thickened, glossy sauce, whisk in 1 teaspoon of cornstarch.
+Make the sauce.
+Place 3 tablespoons of the hoisin sauce, soy sauce, rice vinegar, and sesame oil in a small bowl and whisk.
+If you'd like a more thickened, glossy sauce, whisk in the cornstarch; place near the stove.

-- Cook the ground chicken: Heat a teaspoon of oil in a skillet over medium heat.
-Add the ground chicken and cook until cooked through and no longer pink, 7 to 8 minutes.
-Break up the chicken into small crumbles as you cook.
-Transfer the cooked chicken to a clean bowl.
+Cook the ground chicken.
+Heat 1 teaspoon of the oil in a large frying pan over medium heat until shimmering.
+Add the ground chicken and cook, breaking it up into small pieces, until cooked through and no longer pink, 7 to 8 minutes.
+Transfer the cooked chicken to a clean bowl; set aside.

-- Cook the vegetables and aromatics: Warm the other teaspoon of oil in the skillet.
-Add the mushrooms, along with any other optional extra vegetables you want, and cook until tender, 4 to 5 minutes.
-Stir in the water chestnuts, garlic, and ginger, and cook until aromatic, about 30 seconds.
+Cook the vegetables and aromatics.
+Add the remaining 1 teaspoon oil to the same pan.
+Add the mushrooms and any optional vegetables, and cook, stirring occasionally until tender, 4 to 5 minutes.
+Stir in the water chestnuts, garlic, and ginger, and cook until fragrant, about 30 seconds.

-- Combine the vegetables and chicken: Transfer the cooked chicken back to the pan with the vegetables, along with half of the green onions.
+Combine the vegetables and chicken.
+Return the chicken to the pan and add 1/2 of the scallions.

-- Stir in the sauce: Pour the sauce over the top of the chicken mixture and stir to coat.
-Cook just until you hear bubbling and the sauce is warmed through, 30 to 60 seconds.
-Taste a spoonful of the mixture and add more hoisin sauce if you'd like a stronger flavor.
+Stir in the sauce.
+Add the sauce and cook, stirring occasionally, until bubbling and the sauce is warmed through, 30 to 60 seconds.
+Taste and add more hoisin sauce if desired.

-- Serve with the lettuce: Break off all the lettuce leaves and pile them on a plate in the center of the table, along with small dishes with hot sauce, red pepper flakes, and the remaining sliced green onions.
+Serve with the lettuce.
+Break off all the lettuce leaves and pile them on a plate in the center of the table, along with small dishes with hot sauce, red pepper flakes, and the remaining scallions.
 Transfer the hot chicken mixture to a serving dish, or serve straight from the skillet.
-Give everyone a spoon and let them dig in — place a generous spoonful of chicken mixture in the middle of a lettuce leaf, top with green onions and hot sauce or red pepper flakes, and eat right away.
+Give everyone a spoon and let them dig in — place a generous spoonful of chicken mixture in the middle of a lettuce leaf, top with scallions and hot sauce or red pepper flakes, and eat right away.

-- Make-Ahead Chicken Mix: The chicken filling keeps very well in the fridge for 3 to 5 days.
+Make ahead: The cooked chicken filling keeps very well in the fridge for up to 5 days.
 Reheat just what you need and add a splash of chicken broth if the mixture seems dry.